ElmoDFGD/ElmoRim/README.md

 **Sleep**: The mod [Incremental Injuries](link) introduces the need to sleep organically by reducing total Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

-**Eat/Drink**: The mod [Apothecary - Food and Drink Addon](link) alters food and drink to give long lasting, passive regeneration buffs.
+**Eat/Drink**: The mod [Apothecary - Food and Drink Addon](link) alters food and drink to give long lasting passive regeneration buffs.
 The buffs are very well balanced to incentivize eating and drinking regularly without making the buffs OP.

 **Cold**: The cold system from [Sunhelm - Survival and Needs](link) is used to reward preparation.
 Other Sunhelm mechanics are disabled.

 **Camping**: [Camping Lite](link) is an excellent, lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

+**Experience**
+[Experience](link) changes how levelling works in Skyrim.
+Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.
 ### In-Game MCM options

  - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default, the player is set to become Dragonborn, so if you do not want that for some reason, turn it off.